Lazar: Stock Up, Stock Down After Wide Receivers Put on a Show at NFL Combine - CLNS Media

 Here are ten takeaways from Thursday night’s wide receiver drills and measurements from Indy:

-1. Ohio State WR Chris Olave Unlikely For Patriots After Putting Down 4.26s 40-Yard Dash
+1. Ohio State WR Chris Olave Runs 4.39s Official 40-Yard Dash

+After the TV broadcast said that Olave put down a 4.26-second 40-yard dash, the official times from the league brought the Ohio State product back down to earth.
+Officially, Olave ran a 4.39, which keeps him in play for the Patriots at 21.
 In my first mock draft of the offseason, I had the Patriots selecting Olave with the 21st overall selection.
-Well, the silky-smooth receiver from Ohio State put down a smoldering 4.26-second 40-yard dash to lead all wide receivers at the combine.
-I’m driving the Olave hype train, and I didn’t know he had that kind of speed.
-Kiss him goodbye.
-Unless the Patriots trade up, Olave isn’t making it to 21 after Thursday night’s workout.
+The silky-smooth receiver from Ohio State still has plenty of vertical speed to threaten defenders off the line of scrimmage and snaps off routes with incredible precision to create separation.
+He would bring an excellent blend of speed and route-running prowess to the Patriots’ offense.

-2. Ohio State WR Garrett Wilson Also Out of Reach With 4.37s 40-Yard Dash
+2. Ohio State WR Garrett Wilson Likely Out of Reach With Official 4.38s 40-Yard Dash

 After weighing in at 183 pounds, Wilson needed to run well in the 40-yard dash to solidify himself as a top-20 talent.
 If Wilson didn’t break 4.5-seconds, he would’ve been the first wide receiver selected in the first round to weigh under 185 pounds and run slower than a 4.5.
 Well, forget about it.
-Wilson put down a terrific time with a 4.37-second 40-yard dash and will have his name called early in April’s draft.
+Wilson put down a terrific time with a 4.38-second 40-yard dash and will have his name called early in April’s draft.

 3. Arkansas WR Treylon Burks is a Future NFL Star, But Not in New England

 For Patriots fans still in the N’Keal Harry fog, drafting another big-bodied wideout with route-running limitations gives understandable pause.
 Burks has fantastic build-up speed with excellent balance and tackle-breaking abilities as a ball carrier, modeling his game after 49ers star Deebo Samuel.
 Although his usage at Arkansas was Deebo-like, his athletic profile and vertical element projects more like Titans wideout A.J.
 Brown.
-At the 2019 combine, Brown ran a 4.49-second 40-yard dash.
-Burks ran a 4.5 flat.
-My eyes say that Burks will be a star in the NFL based on the tape, but his athletic profile hasn’t panned out in New England.
+My eyes say that Burks will be a star in the NFL based on the tape, but his athletic profile hasn’t panned out in New England, and his 4.55-second 40-yard dash isn’t offering any optimism for his projection in the Pats offense.
 This week, Burks publicly admitted that his biggest flaw was his footwork and ability to get in and out of his breaks.
 Unfortunately, he’s probably better off developing into a stud somewhere else.

 4. Western Michigan WR Skyy Moore Doesn’t Disappoint With 4.39s 40-Yard Dash